MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 ## Use a quick test to retrieve the Confidence score value from the selected table

-You can check the confidence score of a table by performing a predict in a quick test
+You can check the confidence score of a table and table cells by performing a predict in a quick test

 1. Sign in to **https://make.powerautomate.com**
 2. On the left pane, select **AI hub,** select **AI models**
 3. Select **<your_model>**, select **Quick test**, select **Upload from my device**, select **<your_file>**